 5.11.6 Potential New Requirements needed to support the use case

-[P.R.
-5.11.6-1] The IMS shall allow multimedia conversational communications between two or more users providing real time conversational transfer of animated user digital representation and speech data.
+[PR 5.11.6-1] The IMS shall allow multimedia conversational communications between two or more users providing real time conversational transfer of animated user digital representation and speech data.

-[P.R.
-5.11.6-2] The 5G system shall support a means for UEs to produce 3D avatar media to be sent uplink, and to receive this media downlink.
+[PR 5.11.6-2] The 5G system shall support a means for UEs to produce 3D avatar media to be sent uplink, and to receive this media downlink.

 NOTE 1: In some scenarios, avatar media transmission entails a significantly lower data transfer rate than video.

-[P.R.
-5.11.6-3] The 5G system shall support a means for the production of 3D avatar media to be accomplished on a UE to support confidentiality of the data used to produce the 3D avatar (e.g. from the UE cameras, etc.)
+[PR 5.11.6-3] The 5G system shall support a means for the production of 3D avatar media to be accomplished on a UE to support confidentiality of the data used to produce the 3D avatar (e.g. from the UE cameras, etc.)

-[P.R.
-5.11.6-4] Subject to user consent, the 5G system shall support a means to provide bidirectional transitioning between video and avatar media for parties of an IMS call.
+[PR 5.11.6-4] Subject to user consent, the 5G system shall support a means to provide bidirectional transitioning between video and avatar media for parties of an IMS call.

 NOTE 2: An example where an IMS call could transition to an IMS based 3D avatar call is where the communication performance of one or more parties declines to the extent that video is no longer of sufficient quality or even possibility.
 In this case, an avatar call between the same parties can replace the video call.

-[P.R.
-5.11.6-5] The 5G system shall support a means to enable locally generated media (e.g. text or video) of a party to be transcoded before it is rendered for the receiving party.
+[PR 5.11.6-5] The 5G system shall support a means to enable locally generated media (e.g. text or video) of a party to be transcoded before it is rendered for the receiving party.

 NOTE 3: The locally generated media could allow a party to control the appearance of its avatar, e.g. to express behavior, movement, affect, emotions, etc.